Learn to Play

 It is strongly recommended that participants arrive 30-60 minutes early prior to the first on-ice session.
 Please arrive in enough time to ensure that your child is able to get checked in, dressed, and on the ice on time.
 It can take longer than expected to get your child dressed, especially in the first few sessions.

-Please make sure to let your coach know that you will not be attending a certain class.
+Let your coach know that you will not be attending a certain class, however we are unable to offer make up classes for missed lessons.